-Dreyfus was found guilty of selling secrets to the Germans and was sentenced to life imprisonment; the outcome of the trial appeared to be heavily influenced by the fact that Dreyfus was Jewish and many people, including the editor of Le Vélo, believed him to have been innocent.
+The origins of the race date back to the early 1900s and two rival sports newspapers.
+The 'Dreyfus Affair' divided opinion in France at the end of the 19th century when French soldier, Albert Dreyfus, was found guilty of selling secrets to the Germans and was sentenced to life imprisonment.
+The outcome of the trial appeared to be heavily influenced by the fact that Dreyfus was Jewish, and many people, including the editor of Le Vélo, believed him to have been innocent.
 Le Vélo was France’s most dominant sporting newspaper of the time, but unfortunately the editor’s view was not shared by all.
 Dion Car Works, Le Vélo’s biggest advertiser, disagreed strongly with the newspaper and as a result withdrew their advertising and started their own publication, L’Auto.
-The idea of publicising the new venture with a cycle race was in direct competition with the Paris-Brest race organised by Le Vélo; the Paris-Brest race continues to this day and is still popular, but does not hold the iconic status of Le Tour de France.
+The idea of publicising this new venture with a cycle race was to be in direct competition with the Paris-Brest race organised by Le Vélo; the Paris-Brest race continues to this day and is still popular, but does not hold the iconic status of Le Tour de France.

 Le Tour de France is not just a race, it is a celebration of all things French; the rural villages, the stunning scenery, the cheering crowds, the sportsmanship and, finally, the grande finale in Paris.

 The first Tour du France was in 1903, 60 people participated but only 21 completed the race.
-The winner was Maurice Garin who won 6075 francs in prize money and averaged 25km/hr.
-He beat the 2nd place winner, Lucien Pothier, by 2 hours 49 minutes, which is still the record for the greatest margin.
+The winner was Maurice Garin who won 6,075 francs in prize money and averaged 25km/hr.
+He beat the second place winner, Lucien Pothier, by 2 hours 49 minutes, which is still the record for the greatest margin.

 The mountain stages of Le Tour de France were introduced to the itinerary in 1910 when the Pyrenees were added to the route and are amongst the most challenging stages of the race.
 This upset many regular competitors because all of a sudden the ‘power cyclists’ found themselves at a disadvantage on the steep ascents.
 However, this gave ‘climbing cyclists’ more of a fighting chance than they had before and, if anything, made the race more exciting by opening up the playing field to a wider range of contenders.
 The first mountain stage went from Luchon to Bayonne; other climbs of the Pyrenees were Peyresourde, Aspin, Tourmalet and Aubisque.
 The same year, not coincidentally, saw the introduction of the broom wagon; a vehicle that follows the race ‘sweeping’ up riders who can’t continue!
 The mountain stages are amongst the most exciting of the race as the riders need not just speed but strength, endurance and thighs of steel!
 The 21 bends of Alpe d’Huez are amongst the most legendary of the mountain stages, anyone who has ever tried to complete them in their own time will know just what an incredible feat it is to whizz up them the way these guys do!